 • Isometric rotator cuff exercises: These exercises involve contracting the rotator cuff muscles without moving the arm.
 An example is the “empty can” exercise, which involves holding a light weight with the arm at a 90-degree angle to the body and squeezing the shoulder blade towards the spine.

-• Scapular stabilization exercises: These exercises help to strengthen the muscles that support the shoulder blade, such as the serratus anterior and the trapezius.
+• Scapular stabilisation exercises: These exercises help to strengthen the muscles that support the shoulder blade, such as the serratus anterior and the trapezius.
 An example is the “wall slide” exercise, which involves sliding the back against a wall while keeping the arms and elbows in contact with the wall.

 • Theraband exercises: This exercise helps to improve the strength of the rotator cuff muscles, such as the supraspinatus and the infraspinatus.
 An example is the “external rotation” exercise, which involves holding the theraband in one hand and turning the arm outwards against the resistance of the band.